expo/expo/docs/pages/guides/using-firebase.md

 Once you have added Facebook login to your React Native app, we need to adjust the Firebase console to check for it.
 Go to [Firebase Console](http://console.firebase.google.com/) >> _Authentication_ >> _Sign-In method_ tab to enable Facebook as a sign-in provider.

 You can add whichever provider makes sense for you, or even add multiple providers.
-We will stick with Facebook for now since we already have a simple drop-in Expo component already built.

 ### Phone Authentication